Financial Inclusion

 Small business loans make an impact

 We are committed to strengthening our business ecosystem by providing small businesses with the financing they need to grow, create jobs and drive economic success.
-In 2024 alone, our SBA Lending helped create and retain 785 jobs, based on application data submitted to the US Small Business Administration.
-We are committed to seeking to ensure that businesses across our communities continue to thrive.
+In 2025, Atlantic Union Bank was the top SBA 7a lender for a bank that is headquartered in Virginia, with over $45 million in loans.
+We are committed to helping businesses across our communities thrive.

-As a Preferred SBA Lender, our experienced Relationship Managers guide business owners through the benefits of SBA 504 and BCA loans, helping them select the best government-backed financing options for their unique needs.
+As a Preferred SBA Lender, our experienced Relationship Managers guide business owners through the benefits of SBA 7a, 504 and Express loans, helping them select the financing options for their unique needs.
 From navigating documentation and approvals to structuring loan terms that align with their goals, we are dedicated to making the lending process seamless.

 Teammates pictured: Brenda Hisghman, Katrice Howard, Angela Sadsad and Neddal Abu-Taa